great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/_retrieve_a_batch_of_test_data/_from_pandas_default.md

    sample_batch = context.data_sources.pandas_default.read_csv(file_path)
    ```

+   GX supports all of the pandas `.read_*(...)` methods.
+For more information on which Pandas `read_*` methods are available, please reference [the official Pandas Input/Output documentation](https://pandas.pydata.org/docs/reference/io.html) for the version of Pandas that you have installed.

 3. Optional.
 Verify that the returned Batch is populated with records.

    You can verify that your Batch Definition was able to read in data and return a populated Batch by printing the header and first few records of the returned Batch: